 Mar 13, 2023: Replaced the Samsung Odyssey Neo G7 S32BG75 with the newly-reviewed LG 27GR95QE-B because it's cheaper; added the Sony INZONE M9 as the 'Best Mid-Range Monitor' and renamed the Gigabyte M32UC and the Dell S3422DWG as the 'Best Lower Mid-Range' and 'Best Budget Monitor', respectively; removed the Gigabyte M27Q; updated Notable Mentions based on changes.

 Dec 13, 2022: Restructured article to reflect overall HDR performance and not just focus on gaming; replaced the Samsung Odyssey Neo G8 with the cheaper Samsung Odyssey Neo G7; replaced the Sony INZONE M9 with the Gigabyte M32UC because it has better dark room performance; replaced the ASUS TUF Gaming VG259QM with the Gigabyte M27Q because it has better gaming performance; updated the Notable Mentions based on changes.

-Our recommendations are based on what we think are the best HDR gaming monitors currently available.
+Our recommendations are based on what we think are the best HDR monitor for gaming currently available.
 They are adapted to be valid for most people, in each price range.
-Rating is based on our review, factoring in price and feedback from our visitors.
+Rating is based on our review, factoring in price, and feedback from our visitors.

 If you would prefer to make your own decision, here is the list of all of our monitor reviews.
 Be careful not to get too caught up in the details.
 Most monitors are good enough to please most people, and the things we fault monitors on are often not noticeable unless you really look for them.